 The notices were served on anchor Baqir Sajjad Syed, co-host of the program 2 Raaye, and Jawad Ahmed Siddiqi, who hosts Dusra Rukh.

 Nusrat Javeed had joined DawnNews from Aaj News in 2016.
-He has worked for top English dailies in a career he began in 1975.
+He has worked for top English dailies in a career that began in 1975.
 He entered the world of broadcast media with his program, ‘Bolta Pakistan’ on Aaj TV.

-Later, he moved to Dunya where he used to host the program Dunya Meray Agay.
+Later, he moved to Dunya, where he used to host the program Dunya Meray Agay.

-In January 2015 he joined BOL News as executive vice president and senior anchorperson.
+In January 2015, he joined BOL News as executive vice president and senior anchorperson.
 However, after the channel failed to hit the airwaves, he returned to Aaj.
 He stayed there for about seven months before jumping ship and arriving at DawnNews in March 2016.

 The closure of the program Bol Bol Pakistan means that all staff associated with it would also have to leave.